Our Services

 Helpful Resources

-A fasting blood sugar of 130 mg/dL falls into the diabetes range, signaling that your current treatment plan may need fine-tuning to improve insulin effectiveness and reduce the risk of long-term complications.
+A fasting blood sugar of 130 mg/dL falls within the diabetes range, indicating your treatment plan may need adjustments to improve insulin effectiveness and lower the risk of long-term complications like nerve, kidney, and heart damage.

 A fasting blood sugar of 130 mg/dL (milligrams per deciliter) means your glucose level after not eating for at least eight hours is higher than the normal range.
 If you're checking your numbers regularly, seeing 130 can leave you wondering whether your current diabetes treatment plan is effective.
 This guide will help you understand what a fasting blood sugar of 130 means, explore possible causes, and suggest steps to get your levels back on track—without inducing unnecessary worry.